michaelbradley91/NASM-Debugger/README.md

 use X Server.)
 This was already set for me running a Gnome desktop so check if it is set already first.

-You should ensure `$XDG_RUNTIME_DIR` is set to a directory where temporary user-specific files can be created.

 Finally, you will need to set `$XKB_ROOT` to point to XKB on your file system.
 Mine was located at `/usr/share/X11/xkb` so I set it to exactly that path.